The Honorable Sheri Polster Chappell

 What is your practice concerning oral arguments of dispositive motions?

-Answer: If required, Judge Chappell will hear oral arguments on selected pending motions as time permits on his calendar.
+Answer: If required, Judge Chappell will hear oral arguments on selected pending motions as time permits on her calendar.
 Hearings are generally scheduled for no more than 60 minutes.

 When a dispute arises during a deposition, is it appropriate to call the Magistrate Judge’s Chambers to seek an immediate ruling?